Idalia, Colorado

-Idalia is an unincorporated town, a post office, and a census-designated place (CDP) located in Yuma County, Colorado, United States.
+Idalia is an unincorporated town and census-designated place (CDP) in Yuma County, Colorado, United States.
+At the United States Census 2020, the population of the Idalia CDP was 97.
 The Idalia post office has the ZIP Code 80735.
-At the United States Census 2010, the population of the Idalia CDP was 88, while the population of the 80735 ZIP Code Tabulation Area was 405 including adjacent areas.

 History

-Idalia was founded in 1887.
+Idalia was originally founded founded in 1887 as Alva.
+The Alva, Colorado, post office operated from August 6, 187, until September 18, 1888, when the name was changed to Idalia.
+The community derives its name from Edaliah Helmick, a pioneer settler.

 Located on the Eastern Plains of Colorado in southern Yuma County, approximately 150 miles east of Denver and 15 miles from the Kansas border, Idalia has been home for many generations of families.
 The primary industries of the area are farming, ranching, and natural gas production.
 The community has many amenities for a small rural community, including the Idalia Vision Foundation, Inc., two churches, local Co-Op, convenience store, restaurants, and a motel.
 A new Kindergarten through grade-12 school building opened in the fall of 2013 providing state-of-the-art educational programs & facilities.

-The Idalia Post Office has been in operation since 1888.
-The community derives its name from Edaliah Helmick, a pioneer settler.

 Geography

-Idalia is located along U.S. Highway 36 approximately two miles west of U.S. Highway 385.
+Idalia is located along U.S. highway route 36 approximately two miles west of U.S. highway route 385.

 The Idalia CDP has an area of 0.220 km2, all land.